-1. Shoes: Upon entering the studio, please remove your shoes and leave them in the cubbies outside the studio.
-Personal belongings such as purses, bags, cell phones, etc. can be placed on the hooks or shelf inside the studio.
+1. Shoes: Upon entering the studio, please remove your shoes and leave them in the cubbies by the front main entrance of the studio.
+Personal belongings such as purses, bags, cell phones, etc. can be Placed in Alternate Cubbies provided NEar main Studios.

 3. Sign In: We ask all new students to arrive a 10- 15 mis before your first class to complete a Waiver form and to sign in.
-Please be sure to sign-in at the beginning of every class at the sign-in sheet near the door, teachers will also check you into our computer system.
-Deposit your payment for class in the Plastic envelope provided.
+Please be sure to sign-in at the Front Desk upon arrival at the studio. front desk staff will check you into class, and take class payment.
+Cash, Check or Credit cards are AccepteD.

 4. Late Arrivals or Leaving Early: Please be on time.
 It is disruptive to a class settling in and beginning their practice when you come in late.
 If you must arrive late or must leave class early, please take a spot closest to the door to allow for minimal distraction.
 Do not step on other people’s mats.
 Please let your instructor know in advance if you are leaving early.

-Ideally: Get to class 10 - 15 minutes early to sign in, get situated and allow for transition time from your work day or commute.
+Ideally: Get to class 10 - 15 minutes early to sign in, get situated and allow for Check in at front desk, transition time from your work day or commute.
 Give your mind and body time to prepare for your practice.

 5. In The Know: Do you have injuries, illnesses or physical limitations that will affect your yoga experience?
 If so, please let your teacher know.

-6. Yoga Mats: We encourage students to bring their own mats to our studio, however, we do offer mats to students who need one for a $2 rental fee.
-If you do use one of our mats, we simply ask that you please wipe them down (with the spray provided) after use and put them back.
+6. Yoga Mats & TOWELS : We encourage students to bring their own mats AND WOrk out towels to our studio, however, we do offer mats for $2 rental fee and and towels for $1 to students who need one.
+If you do use one of our mats or towels, we simply ask that you please RETURN RENTAL MATS TO THE FRONT DESK after use and put them back.
 For students who bring their own mats, consider putting your name in permanent black marker on the front edge of your mat.
 This helps us to return lost mats to their rightful owner as well as assists teachers in learning names.